tpoisot/DataSharingPaper/DataSharing-MS.md

 are, however, rarely asked to evaluate if the adequate data are released, and even more rarely given access to the data during the evaluation process.
-About this last point, an increased collaboration between journals and data sharing platforms, to allow referees to anonynously access the data, should be encouraged.
+About this last point, an increased collaboration between journals and data sharing platforms, to allow referees to anonymously access the data, should be encouraged.
 In practice, authors are still free to release summary statistics instead of raw data, which allows to reproduce the paper, but not to confirm the validity of the approach.